ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 the `~` shortcut is not correctly expanded, so we have specified the full path.
 We move our research archive to our project work directory on ARCHER2.

+!!! note
+    Remember to replace `otbz19` with your username on ARCHER2 and `otbz01` with your username on ARCHER

 If we were unconcerned about being able to restart an interrupted transfer, we could instead use the `scp` command,